 “Our friends in golf course maintenance in the Midwest and the far west are begging for this kind of snow.”

-On Tuesday, the overnight low temperature in Pinehurst was 9 degrees.
+On a Tuesday in January 2018, the overnight low temperature in Pinehurst was 9 degrees.

-On Wednesday evening, our nine golf courses, including Pinehurst No. 2, were greeted with six inches of wispy, fluffy snow.
+On the following Wednesday evening, our nine golf courses, including Pinehurst No. 2, were greeted with six inches of wispy, fluffy snow.